EricssonResearch/scott-eu/simulation-ros/doc/README.md

 # 5. Installation

+This installation is intended for [ROS Melodic](http://wiki.ros.org/melodic) running on Ubuntu 18.04.

 ## 5.1.
 V-REP Installation

 For simulated environment, download **V-REP Pro** or **V-REP Pro Edu**.
 The **V-REP Player** version was not tested here.

-In this tutorial, the [V-REP 3.5](https://www.coppeliarobotics.com/previousVersions) was used.
-Other versions (e.g. CoppeliaSim) might not work.
+**In this tutorial, the [V-REP 3.5](https://www.coppeliarobotics.com/previousVersions) was used.
+Other versions (e.g. CoppeliaSim) might not work.**

 Installation instructions can be found in [V-REP official documentation](https://www.coppeliarobotics.com/helpFiles/index.html).